isabella232/lessonly.github.io/git-style-guide.md

 ## Commits
 * Commit *early and often*.
 This naturally leads to smaller commits which are both easier to understand and revert if needed.
 * Keep commits to single logical changes. (e.g. Gemfile update should include Gemfile.lock as well)
+* Prefer to use `git commit` instead of `git commit -m "Commit message"`.
+This is because `git commit -m` encourages one line commit messages.
+Commit messages should read like history.
+See below for message template.

 ### Messages
 * Limit the subject line to 50 characters or less.
 This allows for quick scanning of short concise commits.